 In early 2013 Larkin purchased 50 acres of land in Naranja, FL, approximately 20 minutes south of the hospital campus.
-Plans are currently in development to break ground on the first building on that campus.
-The College of Pharmacy will begin in a recently purchased a 44,000 square foot building in North Miami that was previously also used as a college.
+Plans are currently in development to break ground on the first building on that campus in 3-5 years.
+The College of Pharmacy is currently housed in a 44,000 square foot building in North Miami that was previously also used as a college.
 Also included in future phases is the relocation of the School of Nursing and College of Biomedical Sciences, a College of Osteopathic Medicine, a College of Dentistry, Charter Public Middle and High Schools to target students interested in the Health Sciences, Student Housing and a Recreation Center.

 On behalf of the Larkin Community, welcome to Larkin College of Pharmacy.
 I invite you to check back regularly to this website for regular updates.

 Gary M. Levin, Pharm.D., BCPP, FCCP